melzreal/snack-odyssey-frontend/README.md

 A user can login, register, create posts about its travels,look for memes and share memes with friends.
 Just because memes should be included in everything ha!

-Current version, work in progress:
-- Missing ability to register, only login so far
+Done - ish
-- Working on clearing forms after submit
+- Working on clearing forms after submit [done]
-- Issue with New posts not yet know to the reducer on first refresh (do I need to make forms a child of blog posts or just ensure newpost doesn't override current redux store?)
+- Issue with New posts not yet know to the reducer on first refresh (done - I need to make forms a child of blog posts or just ensure newpost doesn't override current redux store?) [done, for some reason dispatching the action to clear the form made mapDispatchtoprops call properly]
-- MemeList functionality need to be added so users can share them around
+- MemeList functionality [ needs to be improved - some crazy mappings, a default cat too]
-- Need to make sure users only see their own posts (currently posting as user 1 and everyone can access)
+- Need to make sure users only see their own posts (currently posting as user 1 and everyone can access) [done with a serializer on the ]

+Current to do:
+- Pass logged in user id from redux store to getPosts
+- Add a few more stateless components to finish fulfilling project requirements